JAYASREE24032006/Linux-File-IO-Systems-locking/README.md

 ## RESULT :
-The programs are executed successfully.
+The C program that illustrates files copying and locking are executed successfully.